-I/we give our permission for to participate in organized high school athletics, realizing that such activity involves the potential for injury which is inherent in all sports.
-I/we acknowledge that even with the best coaching, use of appropriate equipment and strict observance of rules, injuries are still a possibility.
-On rare occasions these injuries can be so severe as to result in total disability or even death.
-I/we acknowledge that I/we have read and understand this warning.

-Parent / Guardian
+I/we give our permission for to participate in organized high school athletics, realizing that suc h activity involves the potential for jury which is inherent in all sports.
+I/we acknowledge that even wi th the best coaching, use of appropri e equipment and strict observance of rules, injuries are still a possibility.
+On rare occasions the injuries can be so severe as to result in total disability or even deat h.
+I/we acknowledge that I/we have ad and understand this warning.
+Parent / Guardian Athlete

-Athlete